 Clover in lawns

 A number of clovers and clover-like species are a good source of nectar for insects, so can be a welcome addition to a flower-rich lawn.
-However, they can be a persistent nuisance in all-grass lawns, showing an ability to survive close mowing and, in some cases, having a strong resistance to weedkillers.
-Also called trefoils, they are easily recognised by their trifoliate (3-leafed) leaves.
+They are very drought tolerant so are often the only thing left green if the grass has become brown in a dry summer.
+However, they can be a nuisance in all-grass lawns, showing an ability to survive close mowing and, in some cases, having a strong resistance to weedkillers.

 Botanical name Trifolium spp., Medicago spp., Lotus corniculatus

 Main causes Weeds with creeping stems or seeds

 What is a clover?

 Clovers and trefoils are typically trifoliate, having three leaflets, and have white, pink or yellow flowers.
 In a flower-rich lawn they can be a welcome source of nectar for bees.
 Bird's foot trefoil (Lotus corniculatus) is a valuable food source for the caterpillars of the Common Blue butterfly.

 Learn more about making the most of lawns as a wildlife habitat and ways to help our bees and butterflies:

 While there is a place for clovers and trefoils in a garden, they can be very persistent and not welcome in a traditional lawn.
 This page looks at options for gardeners when clovers are becoming a problem.

 White or Dutch clover (Trifolium repens) is comparatively large-leaved and has an open habit of growth.
 The flowers are white or pink.